netsells/nuxt-pages-module/README.md

 ## Features

-### Apollo
+### GraphqlQL request client

-This module will automatically install and register the `nuxt-graphql-request` module and set up the client.
+This module will automatically install and register the [nuxt-graphql-request](https://www.npmjs.com/package/nuxt-graphql-request) module and set up the client.

 It will also provide a helper for interacting with the client: